MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 > ### My Bias (and rants)
 >
 > 1. If you're looking for "passion" in candidates please stop.
 "Work passion" is probably biased towards extroverts or people that "look like you."
 Stick to the questions and the predefined competencies of the role, not how "passionate" they are about writing code, learning or working at your company.
-> 2. If you're still looking for "passion" then I'd recommend you look it up in a dictionary and see if the "work passion" definition matches any kind of real passion.
+> 2. If you're still looking for "passion" then I'd recommend you look it up in a dictionary and see if the "work passion" you imagine matches any kind of real passion.
 E.g. You can probably tell I am very *passionate* about this point and about reminding folks that they have no idea how to suss this "work passion" out in an interview in a way that isn't horribly biased and inaccurate.
 Just don't.
 > 3. ❤️

 ---